canada-ca/sign-in-canada_authenti-canada/en/maintenance.md

 ### Description

-The TBS Infrastructure and Sign In Canada teams will be performing maintenance which may result in Sign In Canada service instability and an inconsistent user experience for a period of 10 minutes during this timeframe.
+The TBS Infrastructure and Sign In Canada teams will be performing maintenance which may result in Sign In Canada service instability and an inconsistent user experience for a period of 10 minutes.